 Classic Chocolate Cake

 A deeply chocolatey, perfectly moist layer cake that makes every birthday and celebration special.
-With a rich chocolate buttercream frosting, this is the ultimate chocolate cake recipe you will make again and again.
+Finished with a decadent, silky chocolate ganache frosting, this is the ultimate chocolate cake recipe you will make again and again.

 Ingredients